masteringmodernpayments/book/state_and_history.md

     end

     event :error do
-      transitions from: :processing, to: :error
+      transitions from: :processing, to: :errored
     end
   end